Latest Updates December 2019:

 You should also ask your technical team or UX Lead to:

 - Assign the special Key User security role SAP_UI_FLEX_KEY_USER to you and your functional consultant colleagues.
-You can easily tell if this has been done because whenever you are in a Fiori app you will see an Adapt UI icon in your Me Area of the Fiori launchpad
+You can easily tell if this has been done because whenever you are in a SAP Fiori app you will see an Adapt UI icon in your Me Area of the SAP Fiori launchpad

 - Set up Adaptation Transport Organization (ATO) in your sandpit and development systems.
 This is a simple step to control how transport requests will capture your changes.

-- Assign the Fiori app Extensibility Inventory to themselves so that they can monitor and manage the transport of any changes made using the Key User Tools.
+- Assign the SAP Fiori app Extensibility Inventory to themselves so that they can monitor and manage the transport of any changes made using the Key User Tools.

 You can find out more about the specific tools and what’s possible on our wiki page: